koajs/koa/docs/guide.md

 ## Writing Middleware

   Koa middleware are simple functions which return a `MiddlewareFunction` with signature (ctx, next).
-When the middleware is run by an "upstream" middleware, it must manually invoke `next()` to run the "downstream" middleware.
+When the middleware is run, it must manually invoke `next()` to run the "downstream" middleware.

   For example if you wanted to track how long it takes for a request to propagate through Koa by adding an `X-Response-Time` header field the middleware would look like the following: